Survivor benefits

 • Veteran was rated totally disabling (including IU) for a qualifying period before death (10-year / 5-year / POW rules).

 • Remarriage generally ends DIC, but remarriage at age 57 or older—and in some cases 55+ for remarriages after Jan 5, 2021—may keep eligibility.
-Always confirm the latest VA rules.
+Confirm the latest VA rules.

 Children & parents